tkshfj/MMG/logs/project_log.md

 - Review image segmentation, detection and classification techniques
   - Chapters 1-9 of *Deep Learning with Python, 2nd Edition* by François Chollet.

+## 2025-04-30

+- Refined and updated the project proposal slides, focusing on content structure.
+  - Visual design enhancements are still pending.

 ## 2025-04-29

 - Searched for multi-task learing (MTL) in medical imaging.